carpentries/carpentries.org/content/workshops/host-workshop.md

 * A [Software Carpentry]({{< param swc-website >}}) workshop should include The Unix Shell, Version Control with Git, and a programming language (R or Python)

 * A [Data Carpentry]({{< param dc-website >}}) workshop will vary based on its specific curriculum.
-It should generally include a lesson on one programming language (either R or Python) where applicable, as well as all other lessons outlined in the curriculum.
+It should generally include a lesson on one programming language (either R or Python) where applicable, as well as all other lessons outlined in the curriculum. *Data Carpentry (Genomics) workshops come with an additional fee for the use of Amazon Web Services (AWS) instances provided by The Carpentries.
+Please visit our [terms of agreement]() to learn more about the process of scheduling a Genomics workshop.*

 [Curricula overview](/lessons/curriculum-summary)
 {.button}